Powerhouse Parramatta: Inside Western Sydney’s $1B Museum Set To Transform The Cultural Landscape

 Key Features Of Powerhouse Parramatta

-The Lang Walker Family Academy will deliver world-class immersive STEM education programs, industry engagement and even overnight stays within the museum.
-Designed as a dedicated play-and-learning space for science, technology, engineering, arts and mathematics (STEAM), it positions the museum as an active learning hub—not just an exhibition space.
+The Lang Walker Family Academy will deliver world-class immersive STEM education programs, including overnight residencies for up to 10,000 secondary students each year—positioning the museum as an active learning hub, not just an exhibition space.

 Vitocco Kitchen: A 200-Seat Culinary Theatre